Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

-Another observation is that the natural-image predictions tend to underestimate the thresholds in directions with very low variance, perhaps pointing to the need to go beyond the linear efficient-coding model employed here.
-A simple method asks whether the measured thresholds are better predicted by a power-law transformation of the natural-image variances, $\text{threshold} \propto (\text{standard deviation})^{-\beta}$, with $\beta = 1$ being the default value used throughout the text.
-The exponent $\beta$ that best matches the data is close but probably not equal to 1 (the $95\%$ credible interval is $[0.81, 0.98]$; see Supplementary Information) suggesting that a weak power-law nonlinearity might be involved.
+Independent of these trends, the natural-image predictions tend to underestimate the thresholds in directions with very low variance even while they match the thresholds in directions with high variance (see Appendix~\ref{app:mismatch_analysis}).
+This suggests the need to go beyond the linear efficient-coding model employed here.
+A simple generalization that interpolates between existing analytically solvable models~\citep{Hermundstad2014} involves a power-law transformation of the natural-image variances, $\text{threshold} \propto (\text{standard deviation})^{-\eta}$.
+We use a default exponent of $\eta = 1$ throughout the text.
+The exponent $\eta$ that best matches our data is close but probably not equal to 1 (the $95\%$ credible interval is $[0.81, 0.98]$; see Appendix~\ref{app:stattests}), suggesting that a weak power-law nonlinearity might be involved.
+The inferred range for $\eta$ also confirms that the measured thresholds are not independent of the predicted ones (which would have mapped to $\eta = 0$).

+In sum, the modest systematic discrepancies between the natural-image predictions and the measured thresholds indicate that the efficient-coding model has limitations, and the observed mismatches can guide future studies that go beyond this model.
+More generally, we do not expect the predictions of efficient coding to hold indefinitely: adapting to increasingly precise environmental statistics must ultimately become infeasible, both because of insufficient sampling, and because of the growing computational cost required for adaptation.
+Whether, and to what extent, these issues are at play is a subject for future work.

-Our analysis is robust to several variations in our analysis procedure.
-We obtain similar results when we either vary the sub-sampling factor $N$ and patch size $R$, modify the way in which we ternarize image patches, or analyze different image datasets (Figure~\ref{fig:nr_and_symmetries}A and Supplementary Information).
-Eliminating downsampling (choosing $N=1$) does lead to slightly larger mismatches between predicted and measured thresholds (first three distributions on the left in Figure~\ref{fig:nr_and_symmetries}A) as expected from~\citep{Hermundstad2014}, a finding that we attribute to artifacts arising from imperfect demosaicing of the camera's filter array output.
+These results are robust to several variations in our analysis procedure.
+We obtain similar results when we either vary the sub-sampling factor $N$ and patch size $R$, modify the way in which we ternarize image patches, or analyze different image datasets (Figure~\ref{fig:nr_and_symmetries}A and Appendix~\ref{app:symmetry}).
+Eliminating downsampling completely (choosing $N=1$) does lead to slightly larger mismatches between predicted and measured thresholds (first three distributions on the left in Figure~\ref{fig:nr_and_symmetries}A) as expected from~\citep{Hermundstad2014}, a finding that we attribute to artifacts arising from imperfect demosaicing of the camera's filter array output.